Adjustments and support available through the OU and DSA

 Each module has its own website that will help you to plan and organise your study and provides access to support from your tutor and fellow students.
 You can also use our vast library online.

-There is technology and specialist personal support that can help you to study effectively and with considerable independence.
 Many disabled students need specialist equipment (generally referred to as ‘assistive’ or ‘enabling’ technology) and additional personal support to study effectively.